 - It reduces bounce rate

-But if you’re not subtly encouraging and engaging your readers to share your content on social media, your share count will fall short, as will the impact your content has on your business.
+If you’re not subtly encouraging and engaging your readers to share your content on social media, your share count will fall short, as will the impact your content has on your business.

 Here are a few ways you can optimize your share buttons to drive as much social engagement and SEO juice as possible: